 - The shoulder cut is darker and has quite a lot more fat.
 However, they also tend to have more gristle and so can be better suited to braising.
 You can still use a shoulder chop, but you may want to tenderize it before cooking for the best results.

-- The rib chop will have a bone running along one side, sometimes with a layer of fat on the outside.
+- The rib chop will have a bone running along one side, sometimes with a fat layer on the outside.
 This cut is very mild and tender, so it is another good option for recipes like this.

-- Brown the pork chops in a skillet for approximately 3 minutes per side or until golden-brown in color; transfer to a baking dish.
+- Brown the meat in a skillet for approximately 3 minutes per side or until golden-brown in color; transfer to a baking dish.

 - Mix the remaining ingredients in a bowl.
 Pour this mixture over the pork chops.